KBlixt/PlexUnify/README.md

 The script can do quite a few things, here is a list of the stuff it can do with a short description.

-- Add taglines to movies that miss them if they exist on tmdb.
+- Add taglines to movies that miss them if they exist on tmdb. can use a fallback language.
 - Add imdb content ratings and rename them.
 - Rename and merge genres.
 - Edit the original title to include the title of your language.